Komoot Learnings: Cutting the Gordian Knot

 The project was scoped with a dual objective: deliver the feature and lay the groundwork for long-term improvements.

 To do so, I negotiated an initial three-week shaping phase—a rare opportunity to build infrastructure and isolate the new module before feature work began.
-And fortunately this paid off: development proceeded faster than expected, driven by:
+And fortunately this paid off, development proceeded faster than expected, driven by:

 - High team motivation.